xidan21/PAP/README.md

 Introduction
 ============

-PAP, (Platform of Identifying the Splicing Sites), is a software to identify the alternative splicing sites
+PAP, (Peak Annotation Platform), is a software to identify the expression peak of cell calcioum level (calcium flux data).